PM’s Biden talks cancelled as ‘full bilateral meeting’ planned on Wednesday

 When his British counterpart won the Tory leadership contest earlier this month, the Australian PM tweeted: “I look forward to a continued constructive relationship and friendship between our nations and people.”

-Mr Albanese also signed the condolence book at Lancaster House with his partner, Jodie Haydon, during his visit.
+Mr Albanese also signed the condolence book at Lancaster House with his partner, Jodie Haydon, during his visit to the UK.

 He tweeted: “Today Jodie and I signed the condolence book at Lancaster House.